The Origin of Mass

 It should be noted that this is an abbreviated explanation.
 If we look at the mechanism that underlies inertia, as given in chapter 3, there are further consequences.
 The delay by which the binding field is propagated increases, and the binding field itself changes in motion.
 However further analysis shows that these effects cancel each other out.
 Hence the simplified deduction presented above yields the correct result.

-5. The Mass Energy Equivalence
+5. Mass Energy Equivalence

 From eq.
 (4.6) (now adjusted for m→ m0 and m’→ m):